How Long Do Golf Club Shafts Last? (Explained)

 Graphite shafts are a bit of a miracle in the golf world.
 They are much lighter than steel shafts and stay stiffer over the course of a swing.
 The gut reaction would be that graphite shafts are more breakable than steel shafts.

-There are even ultra-light, ultra-tight graphite putters out there for golfers who can’t live without it.
+There are even ultra-light, ultra-tight graphite putters for golfers who can’t live without it.
 There are some outdated internet claims that graphite shafts are more likely to break than steel ones, but improved technology has resulted in the opposite.

 The exception to what’s been stated is an imperfect build, which does tend to happen more frequently with graphite clubs.